 Academic Advising, Retention and Transitions (or representative from MAAN) Undergraduate Student Government Registrar’s Office Distance Education

 c.
 The term of membership is two years.
 In the case of a faculty vacancy, the Dean or Director shall appoint a replacement to complete the term unless the academic unit has provided otherwise for continued representation.
-Members, including those there by administrative appointment, are limited to three consecutive terms.
+Members, except those there by administrative appointment, are limited to three consecutive terms.

+d.
+The responsibility of the Representatives shall include

+i. reviewing all proposals brought to the council in a timely manner;

+ii. providing information to the council about the approved changes;

+iii. working in good faith to support a strong Undergraduate Curriculum for the best interests of students and faculty;

+iv. communicating the decisions of the Council (positive and negative) to their faculty.

 2. UC Sub-Committees: